beescuit9510/frontend-interview/abc.md

 	this way, users can have a smoother and more interactive user experience since Users can navigate between pages without page being fully reloaded

 	one challenge is that search engines cannot index the URLs since changes to the URL don't necessarily result in a new request to the server.
+- ##### ==What dose `react-dom/server` package do? / What are `react-dom/server` APIs for?==
+	The react-dom/server APIs helps us to render React components on the server.
+	we use such APIS to to generate the initial HTML.
+	we do not often use such API directly
+	Frameworks such as Next.js and Remix make use of such APIs
+- ##### ==When do you use hydrateRoot?==
+	We can use hydrateRoot
+	to display React components inside a browser DOM node whose HTML content was previously generated (on the server side) by react-dom/server.

+	(React will attach to the HTML that exists inside the domNode,
+	and take over managing the DOM inside it.
+	hydrateRoot() expects the rendered content to be identical with the server-rendered content.)
+- ##### ==What is hydration?==
+	hydration is the process of converting pre-rendered HTML from the server into a fully interactive application.

+	So first,

+	the server sends the fully rendered HTML to the client, this is called server-side rendering.
+	After the initial server-side rendering, when the page reaches the client-side (browser).
+	React needs to take over to make the page interactive.
+	So React will "hydrate" the HTML sent by the server,
+	by attaching event listeners and setting up the virtual DOM to manage updates.

+	This approach combines the benefits of both server-side rendering and client-side rendering.
+- ##### ==What is Hydration mismatch?==
+	hydration mismatch refers to a situation
+	when we have a mismatch between the server-rendered HTML and the client- side rendered content during the hydration process.

+	This can lead to unexpected errors
+	for examples, event handlers can get attached to the wrong elements.

+	So we need to fix them by finding the reasons behind

+	Hydration mismatch often happens
+	when we use browser-only APIs in rendering logic.
+	Or when we use browser-environment-specific checks (e.g. typeof window !== 'undefined’) in rendering logic.
+	or when we render different data on the server and the client.
 # Controlled and uncontrolled components
 - ##### What is Controlled components?
 	In controlled components,